dotnet/docs/docs/architecture/dapr-for-net-developers/publish-subscribe.md

 ## Summary

 The pub/sub pattern helps you decouple services in a distributed application.
-The Dapr pub/sub building block simplifies implementing this behavior in your application.
+The Dapr publish & subscribe building block simplifies implementing this behavior in your application.

-Through the Dapr pub/sub building block, you can publish messages to a specific *topic*.
+Through Dapr pub/sub, you can publish messages to a specific *topic*.
 As well, the building block will query your service to determine which topic(s) to subscribe to.

-You can use the pub/sub building block natively over HTTP or by using one of the language-specific SDKs, such as the .NET SDK for Dapr.
+You can use Dapr pub/sub natively over HTTP or by using one of the language-specific SDKs, such as the .NET SDK for Dapr.
 The .NET SDK tightly integrates with the ASP.NET core platform.

 With Dapr, you can plug a supported message broker product into your application.
 You can then swap message brokers without requiring code changes to your application.